UCSF-Costello-Lab/LG3-hg38-Pipeline/README.md

 Edit as needed.
 Most software is available on C4 as loadable modules.
 Currenly using `gatk/4.3.0.0`

-## Preparations in workspace directory, e.g. ./runs_demo
+## Preparation of workspace directory, e.g. ./runs_demo

 1. Create sample table with 4 colums and the following headers:
 "[lib_ID]	[SF]	[patient_ID]	[sample_type]"